Updated: Nov 8

 Hina first debuted in Stardom in a two-on-one handicap match where she teamed up with Rina against Hanan.
 After spending around a year and a half wrestling in tag matches with other rookies, she did start to feature in some more "high-profile" matches.
 Probably the most important thing she did over her first year and a half in the company was when she teamed up with her sisters during the 2019 Trios Tag Team Tournament, only to lose in the first round.

 Easily the most important thing to happen to Hina from a character progression perspective was when she was separated from her sisters and drafted to Queen's Quest by Momo Watanabe on April 14th, 2019.
 This was massive because it started to slowly create an ongoing tension between the QQ's sister and her siblings, especially with Rina who was drafted to Hana Kimura's Tokyo Cyber Squad on the same show.

-If there was a second biggest thing to happen to Hina while in Stardom, it had to be when she returned to the promotion on March 27th, 2022 after she finished her high school exams.
+If there was a second biggest thing to happen to Hina while in Stardom, it had to be when she returned to the promotion on March 27th, 2022 after taking an extended hiatus.
 She walked down to the ring and immediately challenged Hanan to a match for the Future of Stardom title, which she unsuccessfully attained a month later.